 My advice for new authors would be to never give up and always stay true to yourself.
 If you want to write a good story that no one has ever read before then you must have the confidence to do so.
 No one can write the book for you, you're the one that wants to bring a story to life so you're the person who must write it.
 Never give up and always have faith in yourself.
 I believe in you so you must believe in yourself too.
 Don’t give up.
 Do you think I would be as successful as I am today if I had decided to suddenly give up?
 No. Make sure that you actually have a passion for writing and being an author, and that you’re not just doing it for the funds.
 Trust me the funds are nice, but it’s not worth it if you don’t have a passion for writing.
 Money follows passion and not the other way around.

-Why are you anonymous?
+Why are you a faceless author?

 What made you start writing stories/novels?